Tim Noakes: The Noakes Diet

 In February 2014 a registered dietician complained to the Health Professions Council of South Africa (HPCSA) that Noakes tweeted to a mother that she should wean her baby onto low-carbohydrate, high-fat foods, which he described as real foods.
 The HPCSA held a hearing about the allegation against Noakes over the next few years.
-Controversially, on 28 October 2016, the HPSCA incorrectly released a statement announcing that Noakes had been found guilty of misconduct.
+Controversially, on 28 October 2016, the HPSCA incorrectly released a statement announcing that Noakes had been found guilty of misconduct, namely "giving unconventional advice over social media".
 In a second press release issued over three hours later, the HPSCA apologised for the mistake.
 Noakes was cleared of misconduct in April 2017.
-The HPSCA lost its appeal in June 2018.
+The HPSCA lost its appeal in June 2018 and the appeal committee dismissed the HPSCA's case by unanimous decision.
+Noakes commented: "Acquitted on all counts, twice, by two different judging panels".

+Noakes co-wrote the 2017 book Lore of Nutrition with journalist Marika Sboros.
+In it Noakes describes his conversion to LCHF dieting, and writes that in his view the lipid hypothesis is the "biggest mistake in modern medicine".
+He details his struggles with the medical establishment.
+Paediatrician Alastair McAlpine criticised Noakes's Lore of Nutrition book as "bad science" in a review, to which Noakes responded.

+Clinical dietitian Ingrid Schloss, citing a 2018 study, pointed out that no significant differences were found between low-fat and low-carb diets, and suggested that instead of the "fundamentalism" of the Noakes diet, people should be encouraged to reduce added sugar and refined grains; choose more whole foods, and include a wide variety of vegetables.

+Other controversies over public statements

-In August 2014, Noakes sent a tweet to his 46,000 Twitter followers which said: "Dishonest science.
+In August 2014, Noakes tweeted: "Dishonest science.
 Proven link between autism and early immunisation covered up?".
 The tweet included a link to a video from disgraced ex-doctor and anti-vaccine activist Andrew Wakefield, in which Wakefield was repeating the conspiracy theory that the CDC is covering-up a link between vaccination and autism.
-Subsequently challenged on Twitter, Noakes responded that he personally had "no opinion" on the matter.

-Noakes co-wrote the 2017 book Lore of Nutrition with journalist Marika Sboros.
-In it Noakes describes his conversion to low-carbohydrate dieting, explores how the lipid hypothesis is the "biggest mistake in modern medicine" and details his struggles with the medical establishment.
-In a review for Medical Brief, paediatrician Alastair McAlpine described the book as "an extraordinarily heady mix of conspiracy theory, bad science, bad writing, and persecution complex".
+Subsequently asked directly on Twitter if he thought there was a connection between the MMR vaccine and autism, Noakes responded: "Have no opinion.
+Focus of video was on wilful distortion of science and importance of whistleblowers.
+How did you miss it?"

+Eduard Grebe, an epidemiologist and infectious disease specialist, has written that Noakes had "a long history of making misleading and false claims", including support for the false claim that MMR vaccines can cause autism and claiming that hydroxychloroquine was an effective treatment for COVID-19.

 Awards and achievements

-In 1996 he was honoured by the American College of Sports Medicine when he was asked to present the J.B.
-Wolfe Memorial Lecture, the college's keynote address at its annual meeting.
-In 2002 he was awarded a Doctorate in Science (DSc).
-In 2002 Noakes was awarded the International Cannes Grand Prix Award for Research in Medicine and Water, for his work on Exercise-associated hyponatremia (EAH).
-In 2004 Runner's World (USA) included this work as one of the 40 most important "persons or events" in the sport of running in the past 40 years.
-In 2008 he was elected an honorary fellow of the Faculty of Sports and Exercise Medicine (UK), the first foreigner to be so recognised.
-In that year he also received the Order of Mapungubwe (Silver), from the President of South Africa for his "excellent contribution in the field of sports and the science of physical exercise".
 In 2011 Noakes was awarded an honorary doctorate by the Vrije Universiteit Amsterdam, Netherlands.
-In 2012 he received the Lifetime Achievement Award from South Africa's National Research Foundation for his contribution to sports science research.
 In 2014 the Southern Africa Association for the Advancement of Science (S2A3) awarded Noakes their prestigious South Africa Medal (gold) for his outstanding contributions to sport physiology.